alexbirkett/demo.location.io/README.md

 A simple Location.IO demo web app using Node.js, SocketStream, AngularJS and Google Maps.

-The Location.IO demo allows the location of connected devices to be seen on a map.
-If a device disconnects it disappears from the map.
-Messages can be sent to devices capable of receiving them.
+The demo app is indented to demonstrate the functionality of [Location.IO](https://github.com/alexbirkett/location.io).
+Connected trackers are shown as pins on the map.
+The example app supports sending commands to trackers.
+It is real time, the map pins move as the trackers update their locations.
+If a tracker disconnects it disappears from the map.

 Location.IO Demo does not currenly support
 - User login (or any privacy at all)